What do I do to keep my workplace safe? What does my boss have to do?

 - tell your employer if you see anything that breaks the rules in the Occupational Health and Safety Act (OHSA)

-- make sure people use all equipment in a safe and proper way
+- make sure workers use all equipment in a safe and proper way

 - keep the workplace in good shape